AndrewBiz/phtools/README.md

 PHTOOLS is an instrument intended for photographers\photo enthusiasts who:
 * own tons of photo-video files and want to keep it in order
 * really don't like the way how digital cameras name the files: P1193691.JPG, IMP_1409.JPG, _DSC1459.ARW etc.
-* for photo storage prefer usage of traditional file system (folder structure) instead of "black box" databases of media managers (like iPhoto, Photoshop etc.)
+* for photo storage prefer usage of traditional File System (folder structure) instead of "black box" databases of media managers (like iPhoto, Photoshop etc.)
 * would like to have date-time-original info in the name of the file
 * expects that sorting folder content "by name" will arrange photo-video assets in chronological order
 * for some events (wedding, holydays etc.) have photos from different authors and would like to keep visible author name (nik) in the file name